songwenas12/songwenas12.github.io/_pages/about.md

 Welcome to my homepage!

 I am currently an associate professor with the Institute of Marine Science and Technology, Shandong University, China.
 Before joining Shandong University, I was a Research Fellow with the Singtel-NTU Corp Lab (SCALE@NTU) in Nanyang Technological University, Singapore.
 I received my PhD degree from School of Computer Science and Engineering, Nanyang Technological University (NTU), in 2018.
 I received my bachelor's and master's degree from Shandong University, in 2011 and 2014, respectively.
+I am a Senior Member of IEEE.

 Research Interests
 ======